 *Please note that this event is for journalists only, as it contains embargoed material*

-Issue no. 231 of the National Institute Economic Review will be launched at a press conference on Monday 9 February at 11.00am, at the National Institute of Economic and Social Research, 2 Dean Trench St, Smith Square, London SW1P 3HE.
+Issue no. 233 of the National Institute Economic Review will be launched at a press conference on Tuesday 4 August 2015 at 11.00am, at the National Institute of Economic and Social Research, 2 Dean Trench St, Smith Square, London SW1P 3HE.

-As part of our External Seminar series in which academics present their work to NIESR staff and special guests, on Thursday 22nd January we will have Davide Castellani (Professor of Applied Economics, University of Perugia) discussing work he did on the relationship between multinationality and performance, and we would love for you to attend.
+As part of our External Seminar series in which academics and policymakers present their work to NIESR staff and special guests, on Thursday 9th July we will have Rafal Kierzenkowski, Senior Economist at OECD (and Head of Netherlands/United Kingdom desk in the Economics Department) discussing work he is doing on the UK productivity puzzle.